Greenband1/biomarker_chrome_extension/INSTALLATION.md

 **Extension not working:**
 - Verify you're logged into Function Health
+- Extension only works on functionhealth.com
-- Ensure you're on the biomarkers page
+- Extension auto-navigates to biomarkers page if needed
+- Click the help icon (ℹ️) in the extension for detailed instructions
 - Check browser console (F12) for errors

 **Need help?**